 - More than 700 Sport and Exercise students and researchers have the pleasure of learning alongside elite athletes, with access to valuable performance, injury-management and rehabilitation data.

-- A major sporting milestone in Australia, this state-of-the-art centre is the official home to the Qantas Wallabies, Wallaroos and Australian Men’s and Women’s Sevens teams as well as UTS Sport and Exercise and Physiotherapy disciplines.
+- This state-of-the-art centre is the official home to the Qantas Wallabies, Wallaroos and Australian Men’s and Women’s Sevens teams as well as UTS Sport and Exercise and Physiotherapy disciplines.